rrwbec/humans-in-the-loop/Illustrated Summary.md

 #### Defining Emotions

--  A set of very general exemplar sequences will be defined and these will set the emotional goals of the system, e.g. a human being injured.
+-  A set of very general exemplar sequences will be defined and these will set the emotional responses of the system, e.g. various negative emotions for scenarios where a human being is injured.
 Sequences that pattern-match to these core sequences will inherit these emotions according to the degree of similarity.

 - This will likely require delicate calibration.
 It should be possible to author a large set of more specific scenarios in natural language along with expected emotional responses and / or consequent actions.
 These would be used for testing the system's motivations, including the AI safety aspects.